peshay/tpm/README.md

 #### getSubProjects(conn, ID)

-*Get all immediate subprojects of a project with 'ID' and shows disabled=true if the Users permissions does not allow to create a new Password in that subproject.*
+*Returns projects that are subprojects of 'ID' in a list of dictionaries.*

 **ID** - ID from the Entry you want more detailed informations.

+#### getSubProjectsNewPwd(conn, ID)

+*Returns all immediate subprojects of a project with 'ID' in list of dictionaries and shows disabled=true if the Users permissions does not allow to create a new Password in that subproject.*

+**ID** - ID from the Entry you want more detailed informations.

 #### getProjectPasswords(conn, ID)

-*Returns a dictionary of password entries from a project.*
+*Returns password entries from a project in a list of dictionaries.*

 **ID** - ID of the project.

 #### getProjectPasswordsCount(conn, ID)

-*Returns a dictionary with num_items, num_items_per_page, num_pages
+*Returns the num_items, num_items_per_page, num_pages of password entries
-of password entries from a project.*
+from a project in a single dictionary.*

 **ID** - ID of the project.

 #### getArchived(conn, TYPE)

-*Return all archived entries from 'passwords' or 'projects'*
+*Returns all archived entries from 'passwords' or 'projects' in a list of dictionaries.*

 **TYPE** - Accepts 'passwords' or 'projects'.

 #### getFavorite(conn, TYPE)

-*Return all favorite entries from 'passwords' or 'projects'*
+*Return all favorite entries from 'passwords' or 'projects' in a list of dictionaries.*

 **TYPE** - Accepts 'passwords' or 'projects'.

 #### getSecurity(conn, TYPE, ID)

-*List Users that have Access to a specific entry by ID.*
+*Returns Users that have Access to a specific entry by ID in a list of dictionaries.*

 **TYPE** - Accepts 'passwords' or 'projects'.